01They Save Time

 If the whole sales team is using the same CRM, then it's easy to share that information as needed.
 Most CRMs allow you to develop templates for phone scripts or frequently used emails, and the team can share these templates.
 And remember, many CRMs even support mobile devices, so you can access all that information from your iPhone or enter a few quick notes right from the prospect's office.

-By pulling all the data together into one place, CRMs make it easy to track performance both within and across the team.
-CRMs can also bring all this information together into reports that help with forecasting.
+By pulling all the data together into one place, CRM programs make it easy to track performance both within and across the team.
+CRM programs can also bring all this information together into reports that help with forecasting.
 Having this level of analysis available makes setting the next period's goals much easier and makes it more likely that these goals will align with reality.
 And with a CRM, your salespeople will find it much easier to track their metrics so you'll know what to fix to make the next month better.

 7 Benefits of a Good CRM